marcozanotti/website/content/about.md

 I graduated **cum laude** in a **Master's degree in Quantitative Finance** at the University of Milan, with a thesis related to time series forecasting.

 In 2018, while working, I got a second level **Master in Data Science**.

-I like studying...
+I like studying, indeed, during the last five years I got many certifications related to Data Science & Forecasting.
+I am now studying Python to improve programming skills, and I will soon enrol into a Google Cloud Platform Certification programme.

 ## Sports & Hobbies

 I was a **footballer**.
 I played in Italian minor championships until 22.
-I also like reading manga, playing boadgames, curling and footgolf.
+I also like reading manga, playing boardgames, curling and footgolf.

-Since 2020, I practice **kitesurf**, and amazing water board sport.
+Since 2020, I practice **kitesurf**, an amazing water-board sport.

 &nbsp;